mikeperry-tor/acwiki/Signaling-Channels/Documentation-of-Use.md

 [[_TOC_]]

+# Applications of signaling channels

-## Moat / Circumvention Settings API
+### Moat / Circumvention Settings API

 We expose a [Moat API](https://gitlab.torproject.org/tpo/anti-censorship/rdsys/-/blob/d14af39503763690e3ee4ad4eb2fe926afc5377a/doc/moat.md) for applications to fetch bridges and circumvention settings from rdsys.
 This API is currently bidirectional, requiring applications to send a request for bridges or settings.